malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 * TYPE your new details into the red, blue, and green bits of the outline ** Keywords and short phrases!
 ** Don't write sentences yet!
-* Deadline is next WRITING class (May 11), not next class
+* Deadline is next WRITING class, next week, not next class
 * Use good sources
 ** Take notes on newspapers, government report, NGO site ** Don't use Dictionary,  Wikipedia, Question sites (e.g. About.com)